Steven Poelzing, Ph.D.

 Associate Professor, Department of Biomedical Engineering and Mechanics, College of Engineering, Virginia Tech

-Associate Professor of Internal Medicine, Virginia Tech Carilion School of Medicine
+Associate Professor, Internal Medicine, Virginia Tech Carilion School of Medicine

 Sudden cardiac death is a significant cause of mortality in the United States and around the world.
 There is an increasing awareness that sudden cardiac death is linked to genetic mutations in cardiac proteins, or changes in those same proteins during diseases such as heart failure, ischemia, or diabetes.